Noise as a Status Symbol

 Topics: Culture & History

 Published: Monday, June 2, 2014

 Thanks to catalytic converters, unleaded fuel, ozone monitoring and restrictions on dirty industry, air pollution in Mexico City is much less than it was in the early 1990s.
 Noise pollution, however, has survived the endeavors of planners to improve environmental conditions in one of the world’s largest cities.

-The birds – of which there are a considerably large number for such a vast expanse of concrete and bitumen – find their dawn-welcoming choruses competing for ears with the continuous rush of tires on tar, the roar of diesel combustion, and piercing shrieks from the whistles of policemen trying to keep it all moving along.
+The birds living in the capital – of which there are a considerably large number for such a vast expanse of concrete and bitumen – find their dawn-welcoming choruses competing for ears with the continuous rush of tires on tar, the roar of diesel combustion, and piercing shrieks from the whistles of policemen trying to keep it all moving along.

 Perhaps not surprisingly, noise is something of a status symbol for the chilangos as they struggle to be noticed among 20 million others.

 The owners and operators of the ubiquitous micros – shuttle buses – may well skimp when it comes to seating arrangements, faulty light bulbs, or sticky doors, but spare no expense when rigging up sound systems for the apparent entertainment of the driver alone.
 From the intricate set-up of twitters and woofers, no one is spared the blast of música tropical, corridas, or rock en español.

 In case this isn’t enough, some replace the standard horn with a series of trumpets pumping out Yankee Doodle or La Cucaracha – both proclaiming “make way for the raucous.”